C3 Corvette Years 1968-1982: Spotter's Guide

 General Motors started to advertise horsepower as net power, and not measured without additional equipment as before, this reduced the advertised horsepower even though the relative power of the engines was the same.

+The 1973 Corvette underwent several changes in appearance.
+Perhaps the most notable change was grille and the chrome nose replaced with safer urethane bumpers required by federal law.
 In previous year models, the removable rear window became fixed, which increased the size of the "trunk" when the window storage space was no longer needed.

 Passenger safety was improved by introducing a steel beam in the doors, which protected occupants in side-impact collisions.
+New to the 1973 Corvette were radial tires that increased tread, wet grip, and stability at higher speeds.

 In 1974, a new federal safety law (five-mile-per-hour impact standard) came into effect, which is why the rear bumper was also changed to urethane bumpers (1974 is the only year with a two-piece rear bumper due to manufacturing issues.)